 Thermal Runaway Prevention

-Preventing thermal runaway events is much better than containing them once they’ve started.
-Battery manufacturers can take actions to mitigate risks, such as adding protection circuits to maintain safe operation.
-This helps prevent overcharging, rapid discharging, and short circuits.
+Preventing BESS thermal runaway is far more effective than attempting to contain it once it has started.
+Battery manufacturers can implement protective measures, such as adding protection circuits to regulate safe operation.
+These safeguards help prevent overcharging, rapid discharging, and short circuits—common triggers of thermal runaway in BESS.

-Damage during construction - Damage during construction can compromise the structural integrity of battery cells, leading to internal shorts or other malfunctions.
-Such damage often goes unnoticed until the system is operational, increasing the risk of thermal runaway due to undetected failures.
+Damage during construction – Physical damage to battery cells during installation can compromise their integrity, leading to internal shorts or other malfunctions.
+These issues often go undetected until the system is operational, increasing the risk of BESS thermal runaway.

-Battery cell defects - Battery cell defects are inherent flaws in the manufacturing process that can lead to overheating or chemical reactions within the cell.
-These defects may not be immediately apparent but can trigger thermal runaway when the affected cells are subjected to normal operating conditions.
+Battery cell defects – Manufacturing flaws can cause overheating or internal chemical reactions.
+These defects may not be immediately apparent but can trigger thermal runaway in BESS when subjected to standard operating conditions.

 Practices to Minimize Risks of BESS Thermal Runaway